liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/03-understanding-service-context.markdown

 demonstrates how to access information from a `ServiceContext` and provides an example of how the context information can be used.

-As mentioned above, services for scopeable entities need to get a scope group ID from the `ServiceContext` object.
+As mentioned above, services for scopeable entities must get a scope group ID from the `ServiceContext` object.
 This is true for the Blogs entry service because the scope group ID provides the scope of the Blogs entry (the entity being persisted).
 For the Blogs entry, the scope group ID is used in the